Skip to main content

 Learning to recognise your triggers is an important step on the road to becoming smoke-free.
 Once you start to notice and understand your own personal triggers, you can start to come up with strategies to beat them.

-smoking triggers smoking triggers
+smoking triggers

 Habits and routines